-Walking around the “Hungarian sea” aka lake Balaton, you can easily find a stall selling fried fish at every lido somewhere next to the langos fried bread, corn on the cob, ice cream, beer and souvenir shops.
+Walking around lake Balaton a stall selling fried fish is easy to come by.
+These are one of the seasonal kitchens next to the langos fried bread stalls, ice cream, beer and souvenir shops.

 - 1-2 fish / person

 - white flour and paprika powder – 2:1 proportion – 2 parts of flour with 1 part of paprika powder

 - sunflower oil (or any neutral tasting oil) for frying

 - couple of cloves of minced garlic mixed with oil – to lightly marinate the fish with before frying (optional)